Jann Mardenborough: Early racing career (2011–2015)

-Jann Mardenborough took part in the 2011 GT Academy competition, which was a joint venture between Nissan and the developers of "Gran Turismo" with the goal of identifying potential racers via online racing events.
-Mardenborough won the competition despite having no prior professional racing experience thanks to his outstanding talent.
+Mardenborough took part in the 2011 GT Academy competition, a joint venture between Nissan and "Gran Turismo" developers to identify potential racers via online racing events.
+Mardenborough won the competition despite having no prior professional racing experience.

-Following his GT Academy victory, Mardenborough went through a driver training programme and competed in several national races, enabling him to qualify for an international racing licence.
-He was then rewarded with a drive in a factory-backed Nissan 370Z GT4 at the Dubai 24 Hour race in January 2012.
+Following his GT Academy victory, Mardenborough began a driver training programme and competed in several national races, qualifying for an international racing licence.
+He was rewarded with a drive in a factory-backed Nissan 370Z GT4 at the Dubai 24 Hour race in January 2012.
 Driving alongside fellow GT Academy winners Lucas Ordóñez, Jordan Tresson and Bryan Heitkotter, he finished third in his class and 26th overall.
 During the rest of 2012, Mardenborough competed for RJN Motorsport in the British GT Championship with a Nissan GT-R GT3.
 Together with Alex Buncombe, he won a race at Brands Hatch and ended the season in sixth place in the GT3 championship.
 The pair had been on course to win the title in the final race until damper issues forced them outside the points.
 He also took part in four rounds of the Blancpain Endurance Series.